 I then moved to Russia, to Borodin, Tchaikovsky, Scriabin, Stravinsky, Prokofiev and Shostakovich.
 Some people describe classical music as ‘Western Art Music’, but the Russians symphonies are distinctly Eastern.
 The influence of the folk traditions of Russia and former Soviet countries is unmistakable.
 The rhythms are wilder, the melodies more oriental, the harmonies richer.
 I couldn’t help but take in these influences.

-From Russia, with love, I moved to the two masters of the Nordic symphony, Finland’s Sibelius and Denmark’s Nielsen.
+From Russia, I moved to the two masters of the Nordic symphony, Finland’s Sibelius and Denmark’s Nielsen.
 Sibelius I was already immersed in, his seven mystical symphonies influence my first symphony, but in this context, his music sounded even fresher.
 Sibelius was an utterly unique symphonist, perhaps the best of the 20th Century.
 He brought a cool Nordic sheen to the symphony.
 Nielsen suffers in Sibelius’ shadow.

 Then my ears travelled to England where Vaughan-Williams, Elgar, Holst, Walton, Britten and Arnold all did their bit to try to keep the symphony alive in the 20th Century.
 They each relied on folk and popular music to some extent, Arnold even paid homage to The Chieftains in his 7th Symphony.
 Aside from Arnold, I found little to warm to in the British symphonies.
 Holst’s Planets Suite eclipses them all as a symphonic statement.